Ciel Bergman: Academic appointments

 After lecturing at the University of California, Berkeley from 1973 to 1975, and teaching at the University of Oregon from 1975 to 1976, Bergman became a full professor at the University of California, Santa Barbara, teaching there from 1976 to 1994.
 While at UCSB, she sat on the Academic Senate's affirmative action committee, teaching and hiring women.

 Personal life

 Bergman had two children from her marriage to Lynn Franklyn Bowers.
 In 1988, the artist made what she felt was a necessary spiritual decision to legally change her name on her 50th birthday, from Cheryl Marie Bowers to Ciel Bergman, to honor her Swedish maternal grandmother, Emma Josephine Bergman.
-In Blood, Milk, Water, scholar Dr. Wendy Steiner explains, "Her name itself represents that sort of shift - from Cheryl Bowers to Ciel Bergman - becoming a landscape of 'sky' and' mountain' that is a typical background in her paintings."
+In Blood, Milk, Water, scholar Wendy Steiner said, "Her name itself represents that sort of shift - from Cheryl Bowers to Ciel Bergman - becoming a landscape of 'sky' and' mountain' that is a typical background in her paintings."

 Awards

 As Cheryl Bowers, Bergman was the recipient of a Society for the Encouragement of the Creative Arts SECA Art Award in painting, from the San Francisco Museum of Modern Art and was included in the Whitney Biennial of American Art in 1975 as Cheryl Bowers.
 In 1980, as Cheryl Bowers, she was honored with the Louis Comfort Tiffany Award.
 Under her name of Ciel Bergman, she was awarded a residency at The Djerassi Foundation in 2009 and the Ucross Art Foundation in 2014.